bdougall/TranQuality/README.md

 * `paraphrase_wo_pb_dataset_creation.ipynb`: creates multilingual paraphrase training, validation, and test sets without Punjabi records
 * `paraphrase_w_pb_dataset_creation.ipynb`: updates the previously created paraphrase training, validation, and test sets by adding Punjabi records
 * `deduplicate_val_test.ipynb`: reforms the paraphrase validation and test sets after the existence of duplicate records were found

+## IndicBert_cos_edit_eval <a name="indicbert_cos_edit"></a>
+Calculates the character edit distances and cosine similarity scores for each translator's translations and the ensemble corpus created by the individual IndicBERT models; analyzes trends in these metrics, translator chosen, and paraphrase probability scores by language.

 ## Siamese Models <a name="siamese-models"></a>
 ### Model Notebooks <a name="siamese-model-notebooks"></a>